nrfconnect/sdk-nrfxlib/mpsl/README.rst

 * Radio notifications - a configurable interrupt before and/or after radio activity.
 * TX Power control - the MPSL TX Power interface provides APIs to set the maximum TX power per channel.
 * Clock control - APIs for configuring and controlling the low and high-frequency clock.
+* FEM - APIs for controlling external Front-End Modules (only nRF52 series is supported).
 * API for obtaining the temperature measured on the SoC.

 .. important::